Want the perfect workout program?Take Quiz

 Here's a look at the first Mr. Olympia winners:

-Since this time, things have changed.
-The quest for bigger muscles has led the best bodybuilders to have one goal: To continue building muscle until becoming absolute monsters.
+It was at this time that the quest for being the best in bodybuilding came down to one goal: to continue building muscle until becoming an absolute monster.

-As you'll see, the off-season weight of 220 and 245 pounds that the first elite professional bodybuilders had wouldn't even give them a chance to step on today's stage.
+The off-season weight of 220 and 245 pounds that the first elite professional bodybuilders had wouldn't even give them a chance to step on the stage in the mass era.

-In fact, competitors today get so massive that a new category was made for bodybuilders 5'5" or shorter, weighing less than 212 pounds, as these guys would otherwise have zero chance of ever being considered to compete with the biggest bodybuilders in the world.
+In fact, competitors got so massive that a new category was made for bodybuilders 5'5" or shorter, weighing less than 212 pounds, as these guys would otherwise have zero chance of ever being considered to compete with the biggest bodybuilders in the world.

 There has even been some insider talk suggesting we may perhaps have already witnessed the largest bodybuilders of all time.
 With this in mind, these bodybuilders could quite literally be the biggest to ever grace the stage: past, present, and future.